Headshot Guide: Tips and Prep

 After the session

 The final edits will be sent to you in a few days to a week.
-If anything needs to be corrected, one pass of simple retouching is fine.
+If anything still needs to be corrected, one pass of simple retouching is fine.
 If you’ve ordered any prints, you’ll be notified as soon as they’re in.